 Lesson 6 – The best plants to use for foliage

-Euphorbia oblongata is a fantastic acid green colour and is often used by florists.
+Euphorbia oblongata is a fantastic acid green color and is often used by florists.
 It adds a direct contrast and brightness to the arrangement.
 This is also known to be one of the best foliage arrangements due to its robust nature and strong standing stem.
 Make sure you wear gloves when handling it though, many people suffer an allergic reaction to its sap.

 Another option is bupleurum.
 It works in the same way as the previous option but is used during winter and so is ideal for Christmas floral arrangements.